phaubertin/jinue/doc/syscalls/start-thread.md

 * JINUE_EINVAL if the code entry point is set to a kernel address.
 * JINUE_EINVAL if the user stack address is set to a kernel address.
-* JINUE_EBADF if the specified descriptor is invalid, or does not refer to a thread, or is closed.
+* JINUE_EBADF if the thread descriptor is invalid, or does not refer to a thread, or is closed.
-* JINUE_EPERM if the target thread descriptor does not have the needed permissions.
+* JINUE_EPERM if the thread descriptor does not have the permission to start the thread.
+* JINUE_EBUSY if the thread is already running.

 ## Future Direction